mmulvahill/rr_workshops/reproducible_reporting/reporting_presentation.md

 **Why reproducible reports**

--   Reasons:
+To tie reported statistics to the code that creates them so other researchers can understand and verify results.

+But really to make your life easier when:

-    -   Dataset updated
+-   Datasets updated
 -   Patients added/removed from analysis
-    -   Consistency between tables and text
-    -   Changes due to investigator requests
+-   Changes required due to investigator requests
-    -   Changes due to reviewer comments
+-   Changes required due to reviewer comments

+By allowing you to:

+-   Create consistency between tables and text
 -   Avoid tedium

 Reproducible reporting